What Is Ceteareth-12?

 Ceteareth-12 is a synthetic compound that functions as an emulsifier and wetting agent in a variety of cosmetics and personal care products.

-This structure enables ceteareth-12 to reduce the surface tension by positioning itself at the oil/water or air/water interface, which has a stabilizing effect on the emulsion.
+This structure enables ceteareth-12 to reduce the surface tension of formulations by positioning itself at the oil/water or air/water interface, which has a stabilizing effect on the emulsion.

 Ceteareth-12 also functions as a wetting agent.
-Wetting agents make products easier to spread and prevent the product from balling up on the surface of skin.
+Wetting agents make products easier to spread and prevent the product from balling up or piling on the surface of skin.
 This makes wetting agents useful ingredients for creams and lotions.

-The safety of ceteareth-12 and the other ceteareth ingredients has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-The Panel evaluated the scientific data and noted that the ceteareth ingredients should not be used on damaged skin.
+The Expert Panel has evaluated the scientific data and determined that ceteareth ingredients are safe for use.
+They also noted that the ceteareth ingredients should not be used on damaged skin.
 This conclusion was based on research that kidney damage resulted when polyethylene glycol (PEG) ingredients were applied to the damaged skin of burn patients.
-Since ceteareth ingredients are the polyethylene glycol ethers of cetearyl alcohol, the Panel recommends avoiding use of ceteareth ingredients on damaged skin.
+Since ceteareth ingredients are the polyethylene glycol ethers of cetearyl alcohol, the Expert Panel recommends avoiding use of ceteareth ingredients on damaged skin.
 Overall, the CIR Expert Panel concluded that the ceteareth ingredients were safe as used in cosmetics and personal care products.